Why the Communists Make War on Religion

 After two decades of solid experience combatting religion, the Bolsheviks extended their atheistic struggle to western Ukraine, but with a new wrinkle.
 The NKVD had learned to allow a remnant of the church to keep operating, but under its own control, and to infiltrate the surviving clergy with its own trained agents.

 Darian Diachok has been working in international development for several decades, with major postings in the Former Soviet Union.
-This piece appears as a chapter in his book, Escapes, to be available on Amazon in March, 2019.
+This piece appears as a chapter in his book, Escapes: A True Story, available on Amazon.